Conditions for participation

 IMPORTANT: This information is provided as an example to help students get an idea of the overall schedule, and is not guaranteed.
 A more complete schedule will be provided 2 weeks before the start of the program, and the final schedule with room numbers will be given to students during orientation.
 Students are strongly advised to wait until they get the final schedule before making weekend travel arrangements.

 Some absences can be excused, under specific conditions.
-The rules are laid out in the ESP Regulations document (downloadable on the LILLE Short Programs webpage), which all participants must sign at the beginning of the program.
+The rules are laid out in the ESP Regulations document, which all participants must agree to during the registration process.

 Yes, France is known for its wine, and this particular region, like Belgium, is known for its beer.
 However, the beer can be far stronger than is usual in other places; it requires caution.
 Please remember that, while we want everyone to enjoy the program, and to discover local culture, you are here primarily to learn.

 Read the ESP Regulations and Standards of Conduct carefully.
-All participants must read, sign, and adhere to these.
+All participants must read and adhere to these during the registration process.

 Daily Life

-You will be allocated either to a university dorm or to privately owned student accommodation.
+You will be allocated to either a university dorm or privately owned student accommodation.
+More information about each specific residence will be communicated during the Information Session on Arrival Day, including facilities and emergency contacts.

-If you are in university accommodation: You will have a single room (exceptions to this may be arranged; notification will be given in advance) with a single-bed, a wash basin, a cupboard, a desk and a chair.
-The accommodation service provides one pillow + 1 set of bedsheets + 1 blanket per room.
+If you are in university accommodation: You will have a single room (exceptions to this may be arranged; notification will be given in advance) with a single bed, a wash basin, a cupboard, a desk, and a chair.
+The accommodation service provides one pillow, one set of bedsheets, and one blanket per room.
 There are showers on each floor.
-Each residence hall has a fully-equipped kitchen (microwave, stove, fridge), a TV room, and a laundry room with washing machine and dryer.
-Machines are token operated.
-In each dorm, there are two student supervisors and a team of other students who are responsible for the organization of different services and equipment (TV, laundry room, computer access, mail, etc, …).
+Each residence hall has a fully-equipped kitchen (microwave, stove, fridge), a laundry room with a washing machine and dryer, and some rooms for socializing with other participants.

-If you are in privately owned student accommodation: You will have single room (exceptions to this may be arranged; notification will be given in advance) with a single-bed, a cupboard, a desk and a chair.
+If you are in privately owned student accommodation: You will have a single room (exceptions to this may be arranged; notification will be given in advance) with a single bed, a cupboard, a desk, and a chair.
 Most accommodation also has an en-suite bathroom and a kitchenette area.
-The accommodation service provides one pillow + 1 set of bedsheets + 1 blanket per room.
-Each residence hall is equipped with a TV room and a laundry room with washing machine and dryer.
-Machines are token operated.
+The accommodation service provides one pillow, one set of bedsheets, and one blanket per room.
+Each residence hall is equipped with a TV room and a laundry room with a washing machine and dryer.

 Our dorms are not air-conditioned.
 Air-conditioning is not that common in France.
 If the weather is too hot, then you can consider buying a small fan.